 Meet the Rispetto

-The Rispetto is an old Italian lyric form expressing love or respect (rispetto) for its subject and has many variations.
+This classic Italian lyric form expresses love or respect (rispetto) as its subject that has many variations.
 The variation I’ve chosen for my own poem is similar in many ways to the Ottava Rima, another popular stanzaic Italian form.

 Key Features of the Rispetto